wessenstam/ts2019/karbon/karbon.rst

 Click **Next**.

-Next you will define the compute requirements for the master node which controls the Kubernetes cluster, as well as the number and compute requirements of the etcd nodes, which manage cluster state.
+Next you will define the compute requirements for the **Master** and **etcd** nodes.

+The Master node controls the Kubernetes cluster and provides the `kube-apiserver <https://kubernetes.io/docs/admin/kube-apiserver/>`_, `kube-controller-manager <https://kubernetes.io/docs/admin/kube-controller-manager/>`_. and `kube-scheduler <https://kubernetes.io/docs/admin/kube-scheduler/>`_ services.

+The `etcd <https://coreos.com/etcd/>`_ nodes provide a distributed key-value store which Kubernetes uses to manage cluster state, similar to how Nutanix leverages Zookeeper.

 On the **Master Configuration** tab, fill out the following fields: